Buying real estate in Phnom Penh?

 Which areas are truly high-end in Phnom Penh right now?

-The truly high-end neighborhoods in Phnom Penh right now are BKK1 as the anchor premium residential zone, prime Tonle Bassac waterfront addresses, select Daun Penh riverside pockets near the Royal Palace, and the best-in-class towers in central Chamkarmon.
+The truly high-end areas in Phnom Penh right now are BKK1, premium Tonle Bassac (particularly the blocks closest to the riverfront), prime Daun Penh riverside pockets near the Royal Palace and Wat Phnom, and the best-in-class buildings in central Chamkarmon.

 How much does it really cost to buy, beyond the price, in Phnom Penh in 2026?